hyperledger/besu/docs/PROFILING.md

 If you experience any issues while using the profiler, refer to the official troubleshooting guide for solutions and common pitfalls:
 [Async Profiler Troubleshooting Guide](https://github.com/async-profiler/async-profiler/blob/5fffdb1eaa538b20e5990ca6b96898ffa157fc91/docs/Troubleshooting.md)

+### Additional Notes
+* JDK-specific issues: Some problems are caused by bugs or limitations in the JDK itself (e.g., AsyncGetCallTrace stability).
+Always check if the issue is known for your JDK version.
+* Nightly Builds: Async Profiler regularly fixes issues in nightly builds that are not yet available in the latest stable release.
+If you encounter a problem, especially a crash, consider testing with the nightly build of Async Profiler.
+* JVM Crashes: If your JVM crashes when using Async Profiler, carefully inspect the crash logs.
+You can often find:
+* A known issue already discussed on the Async Profiler GitHub Issues.
+* A workaround (e.g., alternative flags like --cstack vm).
+* A JDK patch or newer JDK version that resolves the problem.
+* A nightly build of Async Profiler where the issue is already fixed.